evanpweiss/catalog/README.md

-# Linux Server Configuration:  Hosting Item Catalog
+# Linux Server Configuration:  Hosting Item Catalog (wake up!)

 The goal of the Linux Server Configuration project is to configure an Amazon EC2 server to host a database-backed web application.
 The requirements for this project are described [here] (https://review.udacity.com/#!/rubrics/7/view).
 The hosted application is built using Flask backed by a PostgreSQL database.
 It makes extensive use of the sqlalchemy ORM to query the database.